 Also, a note of caution: not reporting (or misreporting) NFT secondary sales can be legally dangerous.
 Anything that misses or misrepresents sales, even unintentionally, can lead to litigation entanglement.

-3. Metaverse music installations must engage users with highly sophisticated personalization.
+3. Metaverse music installations must engage users with highly sophisticated personalisation.

 From the outset, each metaverse project needs a coherent music strategy to engage its users.
 That means music tailored to individual users and the broader web3 demographic.